 - In case the text isn’t clear, too small or too big or you just wish to change it for any other reason you can do so under the Layout tab in Configuration.

-- You can select any of your installed fonts, a size of your choice and even how the font is rendered.
+- You can select any of your installed fonts, the size of your choice and even how the font is rendered.
 In my experience though, ClearType rendering gives the best results.
 There are all sorts of other settings here that you can play with if you want.